bruno-ponne/Alethea/README.md

 *n*: integer specifying the number of tweets to be included in the plot.

+***sentiment_graphs***(*accounts*)

+This function plots the graphics of the sentiment of the last 2k tweets and return a png file with the graph

+*accounts*:  the name of the account (the strings that follow the "@" on twitter)

 ## Module 3 - The Web Application

 This is the module that aggregates all other modules to produce a web application, using the Flask library.
 This module uses the functions that get the information from the Web Scrapping Module and  the functions that make the data analysis.
 It  renders html file with the information incorporated with Jinja2 commands.
 All the required files for the proper renderization are in the directories "static" and "templates".

 ## Running the application
 Open the Module 3 named "Mod_3_MainApp".
-And then type in the web browser the address http://0.0.0.0:3000
+And then type in the web browser the IP address that appears in the console (e.g. http://0.0.0.0:3000 or http://127.0.0.1:5000/)

-## Next Steps

-- Improvement of the visual presentation of the Web Application
-- Implement dynamic graphics ( real-time updates) instead of statics.
-- Implement a text analysis of the data to classify the information in different subtopics.
-We plan to use in this section the nltk package or equivalent.
-- If possible, improve for a better user experience.
-Such as subscriptions to receive information about a specific topic.